-There is a slight fall across the site from the northern end of the shared access to a low point in the southwest corner which is 2m lower.
-The garden to the west is lower than the shared access some +93.5m and it is clear that some terracing has been undertaken with retaining walls to the northern end of the western boundary with No 38 Frognal Lane.
-The natural fall of the ground means that the level difference is less pronounced towards the rear southern end where the differences are accommodated within banking and steeper slopes between the two gardens.
+There is a slight fall across the site from the northern end of the shared access to a low point in the southwest corner which is 2m lower at +92m.
+The garden to the west is lower than the shared access.